Nikhil-Vardhan1911/SmartEmail-Reply-Generator/README.md

   * Java 11+
   * Spring Boot, Spring AI
   * Maven for build and dependency management
-  *  Integration with OpenAI or another LLM
+  *  Integration with OpenAI or another LLMs

 ## 📂 Repository Structure